diegomiranda02/juris-graph-insights/README.md

 * **Judge Profile and Their Legal Foundation:**

     Imagine a scenario where an attorney receives a case related to Environmental Law and wishes to understand the judge assigned to the case.
 By utilizing graph analysis, we can determine which legal provisions the judge frequently references in their environmental decisions.
-This enables the lawyer to review the judge's past decisions and identify the most commonly cited sections and subsections in their decisions.
+This enables the attorney to review the judge's past decisions and identify the most commonly cited sections and subsections in their decisions.

 * **"What If" Analysis - Scenario Simulation:**

-    Imagine being a lawyer who is presented with a new environmental regulation law under discussion in the legislative branch.
+    Imagine being a attorney who is presented with a new environmental regulation law under discussion in the legislative branch.
 This proposed law will modify the current law by altering its chapters, sections, and subsections.
-Utilizing graph analysis, the lawyer can address significant inquiries such as, "What will be the impact of the changes to the existing environmental law on the cases I am handling?"
-Through simulating various scenarios, the lawyer can predict possible legal outcomes and be equipped for any adjustments that may occur.
+Utilizing graph analysis, the attorney can address significant inquiries such as, "What will be the impact of the changes to the existing environmental law on the cases I am handling?"
+Through simulating various scenarios, the attorney can predict possible legal outcomes and be equipped for any adjustments that may occur.

 * **Impacts of the Amendment to the Law on a Law Firm's Cases:**